phbui/sphero-swarm/implementation/README.md

+To install all requirements run "requirements.bat".
-To run the servers just double click run.bat.
+To run the servers run "run.bat".